Data Classification Table

-This Data Classification Table was created by NYU IT Technology Security Services (TSS) and adopted by the Data Protection Risk Analysis Project Team.
-For questions, including from global locations, regarding its contents, please contact email@example.com.
-Local privacy laws and regulations may vary at NYU's global locations; please check with TSS to determine that you are safeguarding the data appropriately.
+This Data Classification Table was created by the NYU IT Office of Information Security (OIS) and adopted by the Data Protection Risk Analysis Project Team.
+For questions, including from global locations, regarding its contents, please contact firstname.lastname@example.org.
+Local privacy laws and regulations may vary at NYU's global locations; please check with OIS to determine that you are safeguarding the data appropriately.

 Click here to download the Data Classification Table as a PDF.

 access or loss could

 Data with a less high level